pulumi/docs/reference/python.md

 > **Note:** Although the template uses a very simple package structure, by placing `__main__.py` in the root directory, Pulumi fully supports [properly modularized Python programs](http://docs.python-guide.org/en/latest/writing/structure/) and `setup.py` files.
 This is important if you ever decide to turn your Pulumi program into a library.

+> **Note:** Pulumi currently expects the `python` executable to refer to a Python of version 3.6 or above.
+This is
+> usually not the case when running outside of a virtual environment.
+To work around around this and explicitly ask
+> Pulumi to run your program using `python3` you can set the `PULUMI_PYTHON_CMD` environment variable to `python3`.
+This
+> will be addressed in future versions of Pulumi.

 ## Using Pulumi PyPI Packages {#pypi-packages}

 It is not required, but we recommend using [`pipenv`](https://pipenv.readthedocs.io/en/latest/) for repeatable installations that work no matter your operating system.